trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 Considerations and limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Only objects stored in CSV format are supported.
+* Only objects stored in CSV and JSON format are supported.
 Objects can be uncompressed, or optionally compressed with gzip or bzip2.
 * The "AllowQuotedRecordDelimiters" property is not supported.
 If this property is specified, the query fails.